Resources: Main Page | Research Methods (A) | Major Theories (B) | Issues and Contemporary Topics (C) | Professional Education (D)

 This level of analysis looks at the whole organization or groups of organizations (such as an “industry”) and how they behave as full entities.
 Organizations very clearly desire to improve their own productivity and maintain their competitive advantages in the workplace.
 Researchers have been exploring how organizations set their workplace cultures, design organizations to improve cross-functional collaboration or manage their corporate knowledge base.
 And of course, organizational leaders continue to experience tremendous pressures to exercise change, so there is great interest in what contributes to successful change implementation and mitigating barriers to it.

-Some (and only some) of the practical questions that OB studies at the meso-level might help answer include the following: How do organizations structure themselves?
+Some (and only some) of the practical questions that OB studies at the macro-level might help answer include the following: How do organizations structure themselves?
 What are the political mechanisms within organization and how do they manage or distribute power?
 How do organizations undertake change (or how are they caught up in changes from outside) and adapt or transition?
 What is the organization’s culture — the way “we do things around here” — and how can that drive behaviors at the individual or group level?

 What are Some OB Theories at Macro Level?